 In "Keep Calm and Flutter On", Discord tries to ensure his safety by driving a wedge between the Mane 6 and getting Fluttershy to promise never to use the Element of Kindness against him.
 However, Fluttershy knew this was happening and managed to reform him by threatening to withdraw the friendship she had been building with Discord throughout the episode, which made Discord realize that her friendship did matter to him.

 In Generator Rex, all of the villains who spent the entire series scheming to obtain the Meta-Nanites, the keys to godhood, were outmaneuvered before the series even began.
 The Salazars — Cesar and his parents — had programmed the Meta-Nanites in such a way that only Rex could tap into their full power.

 In Young Justice, this happens to the Light on a few occasions.
 Near the end of the first season, they try to use blackmail to get Artemis, Superboy and Ms. Martian to join them, but they defuse the blackmail by telling the other team members their secrets.
 Then they manage to create a cure and vaccine to the mind-controlling Starro-Tech, and catch the Light by surpise, allowing them to free the JL from the Light's control.
 Then, in season 2, not only does Aqualad get the Light and Reach to admit their actions, he also revealed how they had double-crossed each other at multiple points, utterly SHATTERING their alliance.
-These count as CMOAs especially the third, for Vandal Savage, a 50,000 year-old immortal himself says NO-ONE has EVER upset his plans like that in his entire life!
-THEN the Team shows up, and not only did the Light fall for Aqualad and Artemis's fake deaths, the Team managed to infiltrate the assassins and capture nearly half the Light!
+Then in the third, for Vandal Savage, a 50,000 year-old immortal himself says NO-ONE has EVER upset his plans like that in his entire life.
+Then the Team shows up, and not only did the Light fall for Aqualad and Artemis's fake deaths, the Team managed to infiltrate the assassins and capture nearly half the Light.